wxWidgets/website/develop/how-to-report-issues/index.md

 ## Final Note

 wxWidgets is a community project and we need your help.
-At the very least, if you see that the bug you reported in the past was fixed, but the ticket is still open, we will appreciate if you close it.
-You can easily find all the open bugs you reported by choosing your user name from "Author" dropdown.
+At the very least, if you see that the bug you reported in the past was fixed, but the issue is still open, we will appreciate if you close it.
+You can easily find all the open issues you reported by clicking on "Filter" dropdown and choosing "Your issues".

 And, of course, we really welcome other help with the existing bugs: for example, verifying that the bugs can still be reproduced, commenting on potential workarounds and so on.